 The City of Douglas Main Street Program strives to encourage the economic improvement and physical renovation of downtown.
 The Main Street Program recruits new business owners and businesses to the heart Douglas and encourages existing property owners to improve and renovate their structures.
-View the program's approach to revitalization.
+View the program's Development & Revitalization

 The Main Street Manager also brings excitement and attention to downtown through programming and events such as Holiday Open House, Beach Bash, Hometown Harvest, and many more.